Former Indian footballer Bhaichung Bhutia quits Trinamool Congress

-He had supported the demand for a separate Gorkhaland state, going against the party line.

 Former Indian footballer Bhaichung Bhutia on Monday announced that he had resigned from the Trinamool Congress.
-He also said that he was no longer associated with any political party.
+He also said that he was no longer associated with any political outfit, amid speculation that he might join the Bharatiya Janata Party.

 Bhutia had quit international football in 2011 and joined the Mamata Banerjee-led Trinamool Congress.
 He contested the 2014 Lok Sabha elections from Darjeeling on the party’s ticket but lost to Bharatiya Janata Party’s SS Ahluwalia.